budtmo/docker-android/README.md

 Features
 --------

-1. Android emulator with different devices / skins
+1. Android emulator with different devices
 2. noVNC
 3. Appium server
 4. Able to connect to selenium grid